xxyzzzq/quex/doc/source/quex-syntax/patterns/re-character-sets.rst

     ==============  =================================  =====================================

-Caution has to be taken if these expressions are used for non-english languages.
+Caution has to be taken if these expressions are used for non-english character encodings.
 They are *solely* concerned with the ASCII character set.
-For more sophisticated property processing it is advisable to use Unicode property expressions as explained in section <<formal/ucs-properties>>.
+For more sophisticated property processing it is advisable to use Unicode property expressions as explained in section :ref:`sec:ucs-properties`.
 In particular, it is advisable to use ``\P{ID_Start}``, ``\P{ID_Continue}``, ``\P{Hex_Digit}``, ``\P{White_Space}``, and ``\G{Nd}``.